Freezepop/docker_bridge/README.md

 ⚠️The program listens to port 10070 after installation.⚠️<br>

-Created for use with zabbix http-agent since zabbix-agent2 requires elevated privileges to monitor docker metrics.<br>
+Created for use with zabbix http-agent since zabbix-agent2 requires elevated privileges to monitor docker metrics.<br><br>

 ✅**List of allowed requests**✅<br>